Second Affiliated Hospital of Zhejiang University School of Medicine: Mission hospital

-In 1869, James Joseph Meadows, a missionary of the Church Missionary Society, rented three houses on Dafangbo Alley (大方伯 (Chief Secretary)) and started a drug rehabilitation clinic with 16 beds in downtown Hangzhou.
+In 1869, James Joseph Meadows, a missionary of the China Inland Mission, rented three houses on Dafangbo Alley (大方伯 (Chief Secretary)) and started a drug rehabilitation clinic with 16 beds in downtown Hangzhou.
 A year later, the clinic expanded along the alley and a hospital named as the Kwang Chi Hospital, or the Hospital of Universal Benevolence in English, was founded under the leadership of James Galt.

 In 1881, David Duncan Main was appointed the director of the hospital by the Church Missionary Society.
 The hospital became popular under Main's leadership and expanded in 1883 with a leper colony, an orthopedic surgery, a tuberculosis clinic and the Hangchow Medical Training College.
 The college was the first medical school in Zhejiang, and the second medical colleges in China set up by Westerners after the Department of Medicine of St. John's University in Shanghai.
 The medical college was also the first missionary school to register with the Chinese government in 1918.
-By the time Main retired in 1926, the hospital had expanded to have 500 beds, 3 sugery rooms, and hosted around 4,000 in-patients per year.
+By the time Main retired in 1926, the hospital had expanded to have 500 beds, 3 surgery rooms, and hosted around 4,000 in-patients per year.
 With the help of Main, the hospital received funds from the Leprosy Mission in Edinburgh and the Rockefeller Foundation in the US.

 During the May Thirtieth Movement in 1924, a large proportion of the Chinese students at Hangchow Medical Training College withdrew from the student, leading to the closure of the school.
 The anti-imperialism movement led to personal attacks upon Main and a populist appeal for nationalising his hospital.
 After 45 years of service in the land, Main left China in 1926.
 The hospital was then directed by Hubert Gordon Thompson, who allowed wider participation of the Chinese staff in the hospital governance with a half-Chinese, half-Western hospital committee.